emmajanedrews/base-template/_posts/2017-01-03-predictions-on-how-the-real-estate-market-will-shape-up-in-2017.md

 {% include youtube.html %}

-Before we get into examining what the real estate market will see in 2017, we first wanted to announce our brand new location in Longboat Key. **This means that we now cover the entire coast from Tampa Bay all the way to Charlotte Harbor**.
+Before we get into examining what the real estate market will see in 2017, we first wanted to announce our brand-new location in Longboat Key. **This means that we now cover the entire coast from Tampa Bay all the way to Charlotte Harbor**.
 Thank you all for your continued support!&nbsp;

 Now, let’s get to the real estate market.